treschain/cake-extension/README.md

-# CakeWallet - Extension
+# TresWallet - Extension

 The most private, non-custodial cryptocurrency wallet The first crypto wallet protecting you on Web3 without any compromises.
-Stay safe with CakeWallet.
+Stay safe with TresWallet.

 Supporting Ethereum, BNB Chain, Polygon, Avalanche, Fantom, Arbitrum and Tres Leches Chain.

-CakeWallet is for you if:
+TresWallet is for you if:

 - You frequently use DApps and DEXes.
 - You want your tools working smoothly, every time.